History of Leigh Delamere services

 See also: M4 Service Area Planning

-When Taverna opened Leigh Delamere in 1972 (the contract was dated 14 March), it was praised for its simple but striking building design; the antidote to the crowded and complicated services built so far.
-At 41 acres, when it opened it was considered massive - 10 years ago services had been only eight acres in total size.
+When Taverna opened Leigh Delamere in 1972 (the contract was dated 14 March), it was praised for its simple but striking building design; the antidote to the crowded and complicated service areas built so far.
+At 41 acres, when it opened it was considered massive - 10 years ago service areas had been only eight acres in total size.
+This mainly shows in the large parking areas, and grass banks (most of the woodland hadn't been planted yet).

 The M4 had only been completed a few months before Leigh Delamere opened, which created a 106 mile gap between the existing service areas at Heston and Aust.
 Leigh Delamere offered some welcome relief, but it still left an 82 mile gap to the east.
 A decision on Membury had to wait until Leigh Delamere was confirmed, after which Membury was pushed through and it opened just a few months after Leigh Delamere.